Each year, the Wood County Humane Society takes in about 500-600

 put the effort into helping your dog be an enjoyable family member, odds are

 you'll want to stay with him or her throughout their whole lives.
-We also offer
+Lastly, we do

-issues that may arise, and an appointment must be set up for re-entry.
+work through any issues that may arise, and an appointment must be set up